phtal-org/internet-draft-phtal/draft-montoya-phtal.md

 This interaction can only be accurately interpreted to mean that the client requested `http://www.example.com/some-identifier` to process an `application/json` request and it successfully responded with an `application/json` response. `application/json` offers intermediaries no semantic information about the content of the message besides how it's (de)serialized.

-To indicate the format and semantics of a PHTAL representation, the sender SHOULD identify a document that explains additional semantics using a "profile" media type parameter.

 ~~~~
 POST http://www.example.com/some-identifier
 Content-Type: application/phtal+json;profile="http://hl7.org/fhir/json-schema/Appointment"